 The key to contact centre success often lies in getting new staff off on the right foot, so that you keep them, reduce headcount turnover, improve morale and job satisfaction.

-And the first thing to emphasise is that these points are intrinsically linked.
+The first thing to emphasize is that these points are intrinsically linked.

-Let’s start with a simple exercise.
-Just put yourself in the place of a new starter to your organisation: a little nervous perhaps, into the unknown.
+So, let’s start a simple exercise.
+Just put yourself in the place of a new starter to your organisation: a little nervous perhaps, into the unknown…